Brittons Careers Twitter Account

 Student entitlement

-All Brittons students in years 8 to 11 are entitled to:
+All The Brittons Academy students in years 7 to 11 are entitled to:

 Management of provider access requests

-Any provider wishing to request access to student information should contact our Careers Lead (Michaela Philpot – Assistant Principal) mphilpot@elatschools.co.uk or the Careers Coordinator (Paula Hissey) phissey@elatschools.co.uk.
+Any provider wishing to request access to student information should contact the Careers Lead (Michaela Philpot – Assistant Principal) mphilpot@elatschools.co.uk or the Careers Coordinator (Paula Hissey) phissey@elatschools.co.uk.
 A number of events are integrated into our careers programme where we offer providers an opportunity to come into school to speak to students and/or their parents/carers.
-Individual Post 16 providers are invited to run assemblies and talk about what they have to offer our students after Brittons throughout Year 10 & 11.
+Individual post-16 providers are invited to support events, run assemblies and deliver talks about what they have to offer our students after The Brittons Academy throughout Key Stages 3 and 4.

-Please speak to our Head of CEIAG to identify the most suitable opportunity for your organisation.
+Please contact our Careers Lead to identify the most suitable opportunity for your organisation.

 Granting and refusing access